 - Make sure you know the exact location, time and date of the interview.
-If it´s online, make sure you know how to use the video application beforehand.
-Trust us, we know it sounds obvious, but we see often candidates arriving late, not know where to go, or realizing last minute they don’t have the video app which will be used.
+Moreover, if it's online, make sure you know how to use the video application beforehand.
+Trust us, we know it sounds obvious!
+But we often see candidates arriving late, not knowing where to go, or realizing last minute they don’t have the video app which will be used.

 Be curious & show that you are

 - Investigate: I would argue this is probably one of the main points here.
-To investigate the company, research and illustrate/prepare your experience accordingly will make you focus on the subject on hand (your experience!) and you will come across very professional, well-versed and as a concise individual (which is always nice).
+Investigate the company, research and illustrate/prepare your experience accordingly.
+You will make you focus on the subject on hand (your experience!).
+Furthermore, you will come across very professional, well-versed and as a concise individual (which is always nice).

 To investigate, make yourself questions as: